jthielens/connector-router/README.md

 1. First, the filename is matched against the `Filename` rules, and any rules not matching a specified pattern are eliminated from further matching.
-2. Next, the file content is inspected, with two possible outcomes:
+2. Next, the file content is inspected, with three possible outcomes:
-   EDI (X12, EDIFACT, or TRADACOMS are supported) or not EDI.
+   EDI (X12, EDIFACT, or TRADACOMS are supported), HL7 or not EDI.
 3. Based on the classification of the file, metadata is extracted for further routing.
-If the file is EDI, the standard envelope headers are parsed and the Sender, Receiver, Group Sender, Group Receiver, Function, and transaction Type are extracted.
+If the file is EDI or HL7, the standard envelope headers are parsed and the Sender, Receiver, Group Sender, Group Receiver, Function, and transaction Type are extracted.
 The qualifiers for the sender and receiver IDs are also extracted, although they are not used for